damianhakert/damianhakert.github.io/source/posts/2017-02-10-gitlab-issue-bash-march-2017.html.md

 ![GitLab Issue Bash - Prizes](/images/blogimages/gitlab-issue-bash-march-2017-prizes.png)

-If we get solve twice as many issues as we did in the last Issue Bash (> 200), we'll give away a **mystery prize** as well! 🎉
+If we solve twice as many issues as we did in the last Issue Bash (> 200), we'll give away a **mystery prize** as well! 🎉

 Users making any contributions to the project that fall into the above categories,